zilishen/documentation/content/controller/analytics/catalogs/metrics.md

 categories:
 - analytics
 date: "2020-10-26T15:32:41-06:00"
-description: Information about all of the Metrics collected by NGINX Controller Agent
+description: Information about all of the Metrics collected by NGINX Controller Agent.
 docs: DOCS-525
 doctypes:
 - reference